molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The atomic orbital hybridization of a single atom represented by a `Chem.Atom`_ instance in a particular structural context specified by a `Chem.MolecularGraph`_ instance can be perceived by the function `Chem.perceiveHybridizationState()`_.
-The functions returns the determined hybrization state as value of one of the corresponding integer constants exported as static public attributes of class `Chem.HybridizationState`_.
-The hybridization state of an atom depends on the chemical element (specified by the value of the property `Chem.AtomProperty.TYPE`_), the formal charge (specified by the value of property `Chem.AtomProperty.FORMAL_CHARGE`_), the implicit hydrogen count (specified by the value of the property `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_, see previous section) as well as the number and order (specified by the value of the property `Chem.BondProperty.ORDER`_) of any incident explicit bonds.
+The atomic orbital hybridization of a single atom represented by a `Chem.Atom`_ instance in a particular structural context specified by a `Chem.MolecularGraph`_ instance can be determined by the function `Chem.perceiveHybridizationState()`_.
+The functions returns the identified hybrization state as an unsigned integer value.
+The meaning of this value is defined by the constants exported as static public attributes of class `Chem.HybridizationState`_.
+The hybridization state of an atom depends on the chemical element (specified by the value of property `Chem.AtomProperty.TYPE`_), the formal charge (specified by the value of property
+`Chem.AtomProperty.FORMAL_CHARGE`_), the implicit hydrogen count (specified by the value of property `Chem.AtomProperty.IMPLICIT_HYDROGEN_COUNT`_, see section `Implicit Hydrogen Count Calculation`_) as well as the number and order (specified by the value of property `Chem.BondProperty.ORDER`_) of any incident explicit bonds.

 Example 1: Hybridization state of carbon in Methane